Accession: The procedure followed to accept and record the artwork into the permanent collection.

 - Phase shall mean that portion of a developmental project representing a completed portion of the entire commercial structure.

 Construction Costs: the total value of the construction of, or reconstruction work on, commercial structures as determined by the building official of the City in issuing a building permit for such construction or reconstruction.
 Relative to a municipal construction project, construction costs shall include architectural and engineering fees, site work and contingency allowances.
-It does not include land acquisition or subsequent changes to the construction contract.
+It does not include the land acquisition or subsequent changes to the construction contract.
 All construction costs shall be calculated as of the date the contract is executed.
 Although the final Public Art Fund allocation shall be calculated based on the construction costs as of the date the contract is executed.
 A preliminary allocation shall be based on the estimated costs at the time of budget appropriation.

-Deacquisition: The indefinite removal of an artwork from permanent display, whether it is disposed of or not.
+Deacquisition: The indefinite removal of an artwork from the permanent display, whether it is disposed of or not.

-Deaccession: The removal of an artwork from a permanent collection through agreed upon procedures.
+Deaccession: The removal of an artwork from a permanent collection through agreed-upon procedures.

 Design Team: A situation where the artist collaborates with project designers on the design of the entire facility or aspects of the facility.